tatuylonen/wiktextract/README.md

 is a generic module for extracting data from Wiktionary, Wikipedia, and other WikiMedia dump files.  ``wiktextract`` is built using this module.

+*When using a version of wiktextract from github, please also setup wikitextprocessor so that they have rough parity.
+The pypi versions of these packages are usually out-of-date, and mixing a newer version with an older one will lead to bugs.
+These packages are being developed in parallel.*

 The [wiktfinnish](https://github.com/tatuylonen/wiktfinnish) package
 can be used to interpret Finnish noun declinations and verb conjugations and for generating Finnish inflected word forms.